Discovering Causal Signals in Images: Observational causal discovery

 and aims to infer whether $X \to Y$ or $Y \to X$.
 In particular, $S$ is assumed to be drawn from one of two models: from a \emph{causal model} where $X \to Y$, or from an \emph{anticausal model} where $X \leftarrow Y$.
-Figure~\ref{fig:models} exemplifies a family of such models, the Additive Noise Model (ANM) \citep{HoyJanMooPetetal09}, where the effect variable is the noisy realization of a nonlinear function of the cause variable.
+Figure~\ref{fig:models} exemplifies a family of such models, the Additive Noise Model (ANM) \citep{HoyJanMooPetetal09}, where the effect variable $Y$ is a nonlinear function $f$ of the cause variable $X$, plus some independent random noise $E$.

-If we make no assumptions about the distributions $P_f$, $P_c$, and $P_e$ appearing in Figure~\ref{fig:models}, the problem of observational causal inference is \emph{nonidentifiable} \citep{PetMooJanSch14}.
-To address this issue, we assume that whenever $X \to Y$, the causes, noises, and mechanisms are jointly independent.
+If we make no assumptions about the distributions $P_f$, $P_c$, and $P_e$ appearing in Figure~\ref{fig:models}, the problem of observational causal discovery is \emph{nonidentifiable} \citep{PetMooJanSch14}.
+To address this issue, we assume that whenever $X \to Y$, the cause, noise, and mechanism distributions are ``independent''.
 This should be interpreted as an informal statement that includes two types of independences.
 One is the independence between the cause and the mechanism (ICM) \citep{Lemeire06,Scholkopf12}, which is formalized not as an independence between the input variable $x$ and the mechanism $f$, but as an independence between the data source (that is, the distribution $P(X)$) and the mechanism $P(Y|X)$ mapping cause to effect.
 This can be formalized either probabilistically \citep{DanJanMooZscSteZhaSch10} or in terms of algorithmic complexity \citep{JanSch10}.
+The ICM is one incarnation of uniformitarianism: processes $f$ in nature are fixed and agnostic to the distributions $P_c$ of their causal inputs.
 The second independence is between the cause and the noise.
 This is a standard assumption in structural equation modeling, and it can be related to causal sufficiency.
 Essentially, if this assumption is violated, our causal model is too small and we should include additional variables \cite{Pearl00}.
-ICM is one incarnation of uniformitarianism: processes $f$ in nature are fixed and agnostic to the distributions $P_c$ of their causal inputs.
 In lay terms, believing these assumptions amounts to not believing in spurious correlations.

-For most choices of $(P_c, P_e, P_f)$, ICM will be violated in the anticausal direction.
+For most choices of $(P_c, P_e, P_f)$, the ICM will be violated in the anticausal direction $X \leftarrow Y$.
 This violation will often leave an observable statistical footprint, rendering cause and effect distinguishable from observational data alone \citep{PetMooJanSch14}.
 But, what exactly are these \emph{causal footprints}, and how can we develop statistical tests to find them?